tinganho/balanced-storage/README.md

 this.anotherView.removeUser(); // Sub method.
 ```

-Auto-aliasing helps make code less bloat.
+Auto-aliasing helps make code less bloated.
 Also a programming language designer can skip having any aliasing at all and only have everything auto aliasing.

 ## Multiple Simultaneous Addition And Subtraction of Objects